eagle-ai/eagle-ai.github.io/mapr-integration.md

 permalink: /docs/mapr-integration.html
 ---

 *Since Apache Eagle 0.4.0-incubating.
-Apache Eagle (incubating) will be called Eagle in the following.*
+Apache Eagle will be called Eagle in the following.*

 ### Prerequisites